flesler/config-node/README.md

 - It's simple, the code is short and clean
 - It's extensible, it can support coffee, yaml, ini or anything else you want, just DIY.
 - It has no dependencies.
 If you need yaml, just include the one you prefer and pass it over.
 - It's fast.
-Loading configuration needs to be fast, if you pass the `ext` setting, this module is mostly a smart require.
+Loading configuration needs to be fast, with the <code>ext</code> option this module is mostly a smart require.

 ## Some concepts taken into account